FocusSpotFinder/FocusSpotFinder/README.md

 # Focus Spot Finder

-Focus Spot Finder is a location based application for finding suitable workspaces based on your current location, where you can add new workspace or rate and review an existing workspace and more!
+Focus Spot Finder is a location based mobile application for finding suitable workspaces based on your current location, where you can add new workspace or rate and review an existing workspace and more!